r742davis/100-days-of-code/log.md

 **Thoughts:** I never realized how useful .reduce() was!
 Apparently, if you want to use .map() and .filter() on the same dataset, it's better to pass the dataset through a .reduce() since it does the work once.
 That'd be great for speeding up a function!
 [Source](https://www.freecodecamp.org/news/reduce-f47a7da511a9/) You can also tally items in an array or object, which would be good for any kind of object mapping.

+I learned how to flatten arrays with .reduce() in case there are no values inputted by the state in React.
+I also practiced nesting .map() functions inside each other in order to populate multiple arrays with different numbers of values per array.

 **Link(s) to work:**
 * [CodePen Reduce Example](https://codepen.io/rdavis90/pen/VwZKood?editors=1011)
 * [React TCG Section 152](https://www.udemy.com/react-the-complete-guide-incl-redux/learn/lecture/13556484#questions/7944074)